Sandy Alcantara flirts with perfection and the Marlins shut down the Nationals

 “Yeah, I mean, we’ll see,” Martinez said.
 “He’s working really hard on doing the things we asked him to do.
 We’ll keep an eye on him, as well, but we’ll see.
 I’d like to get him back here … but we’ll see how it goes.”

-With two outs in the fourth, Juan Soto ripped an 111 mph grounder that looked bound for grass in center.
+With two outs in the fourth, Juan Soto ripped an 111-mph grounder that looked bound for grass in center.
 That, of course, would have stopped the no-hitter early in its tracks.
 But the ball hit Alcantara’s left leg and ricocheted straight to first baseman Lewin Díaz.
 He fielded it and comfortably beat Soto to the bag.

 Alcantara, meanwhile, walked slowly off the field.
 In the dugout, he had a long chat with Manager Don Mattingly before disappearing down the tunnel.
-A few relievers stretched in the bullpen, swinging their legs, wind-milling arms in the humid air.
+A few relievers stretched in the bullpen, swinging their legs, windmilling arms in the humid air.
 But no one picked up a ball until Anthony Bender warmed up in the eighth.
-Alcantara pushed on, dizzying the Nationals with his high-90s fastball, a slider and change-up.
+Alcantara pushed on, dizzying the Nationals with his high-90s fastball, a slider and a change-up.

 His change had an average speed of 93.3, more than 4 mph faster than Espino’s four-seamer.
 His slider appeared to produce only flailing swings.
 The perfect game only disappeared when second baseman Jazz Chisholm Jr. bobbled a grounder and Keibert Ruiz reached to start the sixth.
 Then the no-hitter went on Bell’s line drive over the head of right fielder Jesús Sánchez an inning later.